Mojang/ore-ui/README.md

 ## What is this?

-Minecraft Bedrock Edition is migrating its UI system to a solution based on "web standards".
+Minecraft Bedrock Edition is migrating its UI system to a solution based on [web standards](https://coherent-labs.com/products/coherent-gameface/).
 This repository contains some infrastructure bits used internally, but that can also be shared across other Game Studios and general purpose web applications.

 The new system is based on: